-The NTSB is an independent U.S. government agency tasked with investigating civil transportation accidents across various modes, including aviation, rail, highway, and marine.
-Established in 1967, the NTSB's primary mission is to determine the probable cause of accidents and make safety recommendations to prevent future occurrences.
-The agency operates independently from the Department of Transportation, allowing it to focus solely on safety without political influence.
-Its investigations often lead to significant changes in regulations and practices aimed at enhancing transportation safety nationwide.
+The NTSB is an independent U.S. government agency established in 1967, tasked with investigating civil transportation accidents across various modes, including aviation, rail, highway, marine, and pipeline.
+The agency's primary role is to determine the probable cause of accidents and make safety recommendations to prevent future occurrences.
+The NTSB operates independently from other government entities, allowing it to focus solely on safety without political or commercial pressures.
+Its findings and recommendations are crucial for improving transportation safety standards and practices nationwide.

 -